Spike Lee: 1980–1989: Student films and breakthrough

-1990s
+1990–1999: Established director

-After the 1990 release of Mo' Better Blues, Lee was accused of antisemitism by the Anti-Defamation League and several film critics.
+In 1990, Lee had his first collaboration with Denzel Washington in Mo' Better Blues.
+After the release of Mo' Better Blues, Lee was accused of antisemitism by the Anti-Defamation League and several film critics.
 They criticized the characters of the club owners Josh and Moe Flatbush, described as "Shylocks".
 Lee denied the charge, explaining that he wrote those characters in order to depict how black artists struggled against exploitation.
 Lee said that Lew Wasserman, Sidney Sheinberg, or Tom Pollock, the Jewish heads of MCA and Universal Studios, were unlikely to allow antisemitic content in a film they produced.
 He said he could not make an antisemitic film because Jews run Hollywood, and "that's a fact".
+His next film was Jungle Fever (1991), for which Samuel L. Jackson won acclaim for his performance as a crack addict.

 In 1992, Spike released his biographical epic film Malcolm X based on the Autobiography of Malcolm X, starring Denzel Washington as the famed civil rights leader.
 The film dramatizes key events in Malcolm X's life: his criminal career, his incarceration, his conversion to Islam, his ministry as a member of the Nation of Islam and his later falling out with the organization, his marriage to Betty X, his pilgrimage to Mecca and reevaluation of his views concerning whites, and his assassination on February 21, 1965.
 Defining childhood incidents, including his father's death, his mother's mental illness, and his experiences with racism are dramatized in flashbacks.
 The film received widespread critical acclaim including from critic Roger Ebert ranked the film No. 1 on his Top 10 list for 1992 and described the film as "one of the great screen biographies, celebrating the sweep of an American life that bottomed out in prison before its hero reinvented himself."
 Ebert and Martin Scorsese, who was sitting in for late At the Movies co-host Gene Siskel, both ranked Malcolm X among the ten best films of the 1990s.
 Denzel Washington's portrayal of Malcolm X in particular was widely praised and he was nominated for the Academy Award for Best Actor.
 Washington lost to Al Pacino (Scent of a Woman), a decision which Lee criticized, saying "I'm not the only one who thinks Denzel was robbed on that one."

+He followed Malcolm X with Crooklyn (1994), Clockers (1995), and Girl 6 and Get on the Bus (both 1996).
 His 1997 documentary 4 Little Girls, about the girls killed in the 16th Street Baptist Church bombing in Birmingham, Alabama, in 1963, was nominated for the Academy Award for Best Feature Documentary.
 In 2017, the film was selected for preservation in the United States National Film Registry by the Library of Congress as being "culturally, historically, or aesthetically significant".
+He had his third collaboration with Denzel Washington on the sports drama He Got Game (1998).
+He followed this with Summer of Sam (1999), based on the Son of Sam murders.